yanickvanbarneveld/Underscores/README.md

 ## Getting Started

-If you want to set things up manually, download `underscores` from GitHub.
-The first thing you want to do is copy the _s directory and change the name to something else (like, say, megatherium), and then you'll need to do a five-step find and replace on the name in all the templates.
+If you want to set things up manually, download `Underscores` from GitHub.
+The first thing you want to do is copy the `Underscores` directory and change the name to something else (like, say, Webovation).

+Now you're ready to go!
+The next step is easy to say, but harder to do: make an awesome WordPress theme.

+Good luck!